GraemeMalcolm/AI-Airlift/README.md

-# AI Airlift - Image Classification with Deep Learning
+# Image Classification with Deep Learning

 Hello and welcome to this lab on computer vision.